Guidelines for the Minnesota Rural Physician Loan Forgiveness Program

 MDH will manage this grant electronically, using the WebGrants @ MDH grant management system.
 All forms will be available online and a reminder will be sent out to each participant.
 It is their responsibility to download, print, and upload the forms into the grants management system by their respective due date.

 Loan forgiveness payments made to participants under the loan forgiveness program are considered exempt from federal and state income taxes.
 The State of Minnesota will not issue a 1099 form.

 Service obligations may be suspended as a result of an illness, disability or temporary job transfer lasting less than a total of 12 months during a three- or four-year commitment.
 All requests for temporary suspension of service must be in writing in advance (if known) and substantiated by documentation deemed acceptable and approved by the state on a case-by-case basis.
 The agreement end date will be extended by the amount of time a participant is in suspension status.
 Suspensions cannot exceed 12 months.

 Penalty for Non-fulfillment

-If a participant does not fulfill the minimum obligation of three years of practice in a designated rural area in Minnesota, the participant will be required to repay the total amount ORHPC paid plus interest, at a rate established according to Minnesota Statutes 270C.40.
+If a participant does not fulfill the minimum obligation of three years of practice in a designated rural area in Minnesota, or if the participant cannot verify that program funds were spent towards approved student loans, the participant will be required to repay the total amount ORHPC paid plus interest, at a rate established according to Minnesota Statutes 270C.40.